Rare quick-fire auction could settle fate of broadcaster Sky

-LONDON (Reuters) - A protracted $34 billion bidding war for European broadcaster Sky between U.S. rivals Comcast and Twenty-First Century Fox could be settled by a quick-fire auction on Saturday, UK regulators said on Thursday.
+LONDON (Reuters) - A protracted $34 billion bidding war for European broadcaster Sky (SKYB.L) between U.S. rivals Comcast (CMCSA.O) and Twenty-First Century Fox (FOXA.O) could be settled by a quick-fire auction on Saturday, UK regulators said on Thursday.

 Britain’s Takeover Panel said that it was prepared to take the rare step of intervening in the battle for Sky by running an auction that lasts for a maximum of three rounds.